mindspore-ai/docs/tutorials/training/source_en/advanced_use/lineage_and_scalars_comparision.md

 Figure 9 shows the scalars comparision function area, which allows you to view scalar information by selecting different trainings or tags, different dimensions of the horizontal axis, and smoothness.

-- Training: Select or filter the required trainings to view the corresponding scalar information.
+- Training Selection: Select or filter the required trainings to view the corresponding scalar information.
-- Tag: Select the required tags to view the corresponding scalar information.
+- Tag Selection: Select the required tags to view the corresponding scalar information.
 - Horizontal Axis: Select any of Step, Relative Time, and Absolute Time as the horizontal axis of the scalar curve.
 - Smoothness: Adjust the smoothness to smooth the scalar curve.